 It’s part of our ethical code as IBCLCs that we cannot broker (or appear to broker) relationships for milk sharing, so even if I know someone with lots of milk, I can’t tell you!
 I suggest checking the Facebook group Eats on Feets or Human Milk 4 Human Babies– or attend some breastfeeding support groups and ask the other attendees.
 Some great info on informal human milk sharing can be found here.
 There is also pasteurized processed human donor milk available through Mothers’ Milk Bank Northeast (located in Newton).

+Totally.
 If it’s not working for both parent and baby, it’s not working.
-Yes, if you want to wean your baby (partially or fully) I will absolutely help you.
+If you want to wean your baby (partially or fully) I will absolutely help you.
 I won’t argue with you or shame you.

 Yep, I do a pump planning/back-to-work consult that will make a big difference!